The balloons are a kaleidoscope of colors: red, orange, pink and yellow.

 The Children’s Museum is providing children of WIR participants with 12 classes on STEM and health and wellness, three family engagement nights at the Discovery Lab, 150 guest passes, 25 membership passes and free registration in Discovery Lab summer camps for children of WIR graduates.

-The Children’s Museum is also providing resources to Family and Children’s Parenting In the Jail program.
+The Children’s Museum is also providing resources to Family & Children’s Parenting In the Jail program.